 White Chocolate Peppermint Bark Christmas Pretzel Rods are one of my favorite holiday addictions.
 It all started with a Costco sample of holiday pretzel crips…and of course I had to make my own using gourmet, white milk chocolate chips, peppermint, and pretzel sticks.

 Melting chocolate, dunking pretzels, and dusting them with crushed candy cane sounds easy enough, right?

 It’s easy, but can be tricky.
 It all hinges on…the chocolate coating, and timing.

-What kind of chocolate do I use for peppermint bark?
+What kind of white chocolate do I use for this peppermint bark recipe?

 These babies are non GMO and use real vanilla, for the win! (this is not a sponsored post btw, I just love the product)